whprocter/RPr-Chakraborty-2021/docs/report/report.md

 We compared our results to the original publication, data files provided by the author, and the number of clusters for GEE models.
 We discovered that the original study most likely conceptualized COVID-19 clusters as the local relative risk of the county at the center of the cluster.
-Counties inside of a cluster but not at its center were excluded in the original study, and assigned the lowest risk category.
+This conceptualization excluded all but the center county of each cluster and assigned the other counties to the lowest risk category.
 Additionally, the SpatialEpi package did not calculate relative risk.

-Therefore, we changed our conceptualization of COVID-19 clusters to include all counties within any cluster.
+Therefore, we changed our conceptualization of COVID-19 clusters to include all counties within any cluster and to calculate relative risk for localities (counties) and clusters.
 We calculated the local relative risk to investigate intra-cluster variations and created a map showing the relative risk score of each county.
-We created a list of cluster IDs from the SpatialEpi output in order to identify all counties within a cluster and classify their risk.
+To calculate the cluster relative risk, we created a list of unique cluster IDs and extracted the counties contained within each cluster from SpatialEpi output.
-We then joined this information to the geographic layer of counties and calculated the relative risk score for each cluster on a scale from 1 to 6.
+We combined these counties with their geographic, demographic, and COVID data to calculate and visualize cluster relative risk, classified on a scale from 1 to 6.
-This approach left `null` data for all counties outside of a cluster.
+This approach left `null` data for all counties outside of any cluster.
 We inspected the original author’s GEE input data to determine how to classify these counties, and accordingly assigned them to the 1 class.

 At this point we considered the original purpose of calculating clusters and relative risk classes, which was to control for spatial dependence within states and COVID-19 hotspots.
 In order to better understand how the original research used the Kulldorff spatial scan statistic, we decided that additional data visualizations would improve our understanding of the spatial patterns and better illustrate the differences in results.
 We created maps visualizing the spatial clusters of COVID-19 incidence based on the output of SpatialEpi and SaTScan.
 Since the local relative risk classification divided COVID-19 clusters into different classes, we also decided to calculate a cluster-based relative risk score similar to that of the SaTScan software.
-We re-classified each county based on this cluster relative risk and recalculated the generalized estimating equations using this alternative conceptualization of COVID-19 risk.
+We then re-classified each county based on this cluster relative risk and recalculated the generalized estimating equations using this alternative conceptualization of COVID-19 risk.

+After finding our results differed from the original publication, we sought to confirm whether differences could be caused by the computational environment.
+Therefore, we loaded data provided by the original author into R and used this original data as input to the GEE models.

 ## Reproduction result